311zzb/gitlet/gitlet-design.md

 ### GitletTest

-This class contains JUnit tests for Gitlet.
+This class contains JUnit tests and some helper methods for Gitlet.

 #### Fields